Torchit1/JS-Toolkit/README.md

 Developed by **Jesse Symons**

-🛠 Speed-Draft is a FREE pyRevit extension that contains tools that should speed up Revit Drafting.
+🛠 JS ToolKit is a FREE pyRevit extension that contains tools that should speed up Revit Drafting.
 And once more: it's 𝐅𝐑𝐄𝐄.
 So you should take full advantage of this!